History of New Orleans in Timeline

 New Orleans

-In July 1900, white mobs rioted after Robert Charles, a young African American, killed a policeman.
+In July 1900, New Orleans was swept by white mobs rioting after Robert Charles, a young African American, killed a policeman and temporarily escaped.
 The mob killed him and an estimated 20 other blacks.
+Seven whites died in the days-long conflict, until a state militia suppressed it.

-New Orleans experienced an increase in residential segregation beginning in 1900.
+New Orleans experienced an increase in residential segregation from 1900 to 1980.

-As late as 1902, "one-fourth of the population of the city spoke French in ordinary daily intercourse, while another two-fourths was able to understand the language perfectly."
+In 1902, it was estimated that one-fourth of the population of New Orleans spoke French in ordinary daily intercourse, while another two-fourths could understand the language perfectly.

 1909: Grand Isle Hurricane